 Another popular visit is the Hellisheidi Geothermal Power Station, where your students will learn how Iceland is harnessing its natural geothermal resources to provide sustainable energy.

-And, of course, your geography field trip to Iceland will include plenty of opportunity for your students to practise their fieldwork skills too.
+And, of course, a trip to Iceland will include plenty of opportunities for your students to practise their fieldwork skills too.

 San Francisco, Yosemite and the Grand Canyon

-One of the real highlights of a geography field trip to the USA is a visit to Yosemite.
-Yosemite National Park lies in the heart of California’s Sierra Nevada mountain range.
+One of the real highlights of a geography field trip in the USA is Yosemite National Park, which lies in the heart of California’s Sierra Nevada mountain range.
 The national park runs an excellent residential educational programme that can cover a variety of topics, from watershed studies to ecology, and geology to current environmental issues.

 Or they can learn about ecological relationships from the point of view of a 2,000-year-old giant sequoia, discovering how the organisms that live here adapt to their ever-changing environment.